x

 • The data set that Melanie and Micheal have started using is now more than 1GB.

-• They’ve decided to shift to Power BI Premium per user (PPU) licensing where they can access 100 GB model memory and 48 refreshes/day.
+• They’ve decided to shift to Power BI Premium per user (PPU) licensing where they can access 100 GB model memory and 48 refreshes/day and advanced features like scorecards, deployment pipelines, and XMLA endpoint read/write.
+All for $24 per user/month

 • This enabled them to gain access to additional features like scorecards and deployment pipelines.

-Please note: It is to be noted that Power BI Premium per user is Workspace-specific and can’t be mixed with other consumption-based models or Pro models.
-It is also advisable at this junction to understand why you have large model sizes (it might be because you lack effective data warehousing capabilities).
+Please note: that Power BI Premium per user is Workspace-specific and can’t be mixed with other Power BI license types in the same workspace.
+It is also advisable at this stage to understand why you have large model sizes (it might be because you lack effective data warehousing capabilities).
 Buying more storage might not help if you have poor performing reports or scattered data.

 Now their bottom line is the try to embed higher data-volume of reports within their applications.